New Zealand Diploma in Enrolled Nursing

 Applicants, whose first language is not English, or who come from a country where the language of instruction in schools is not English, are required to provide evidence of having achieved one of the following:

-NCEA Level 3 with University Entrance, or
+NCEA Level 3 with University Entrance, and/or

-An International Baccalaureate Diploma or Cambridge A- level qualification for which the teaching and assessment was conducted in English, or
+An International Baccalaureate Diploma or Cambridge A-level qualification for which the teaching and assessment was conducted in English, or

 Cambridge Certificate in Teaching English to Speakers of Other Languages (CELTA), or Trinity College London Certificate in Teaching English to Speakers of Other Languages (CertTESOL), or